Vegan Yogurt Parfait

 ♫ Listening to: Tiny Raindrop by Balance and Composure ♫

 This isn’t the first yogurt recipe I tried.
 Or the second.
 Or the third.
 Luckily, the ingredients and time that go into making yogurt aren’t much, so when I failed, it wasn’t so big a loss that it discouraged from me from trying again.
 Every failed attempt got me closer to my desired consistency, until I finally ended up with the perfect thick greek-style yogurt.

-This recipe makes approximately 16 ounces of yogurt.
+This recipe makes approximately 32 ounces of yogurt or 16 ounces of greek-style yogurt.

 Vegan Yogurt Ingredients

 If you aren't interested in making your own yogurt, buy Kite Hill yogurt and make your parfaits with that.

 - 1 quart organic soymilk (make sure the only ingredients are soybeans and water, and nothing else - I buy the 365 brand that whole foods sells or the soy beverage from Trader Joe's)*

 - 2 vegan probiotic capsules (or sub ¼ - ½ cup vegan yogurt)

 - ¼ cup organic powdered sugar (optional, and varies depending how sweet you like your yogurt)*